 Solved Question For You

-Q. How do you classify oak trees and pine trees?
+Q. How do you classify oak and pine trees?

 Ans.
-Oak trees and Pine trees belong to two different divisions of the plant kingdom.
-Oak trees have seeds that lie inside their acorns.
+Oak and Pine trees belong to two different divisions of the plant kingdom.
+Furthermore, Oak trees have seeds that lie inside their acorns.
 Here seeds are present inside and are not naked.
-Therefore Oak trees will be classified under Angiosperms.
+Thus Oak trees will be classified under Angiosperms.

 Pine trees, on the other hand, have naked seeds, with single needle-like leaves.
 These are the characteristic features of Gymnosperms and will be classified under the same.